UK Technical Support

 Additionally, all security updates should be installed (these should be automatically applied during Windows Updates), but the best form of protection against ransomware is to regularily backup important files (documents, photos etc).

-48%of UK companies were found to have suffered a ransomware attack.
+48%of companies were found to have suffered a ransomware attack.
 Of these; 58% paid the ransom, however; in many cases, the encrypted data was not released and in many others, the data was compromised and - or modified to enable re-encryption at the discretion of the attackers.